Unhook the Stars: Home media

 In 1997, the film was released on VHS by Buena Vista Home Entertainment (under the Miramax Home Entertainment banner).
 It also received a U.S. LaserDisc release on June 11, 1997, with a Hong Kong LaserDisc having earlier been released on March 19, 1997.
 Buena Vista Home Entertainment/Miramax Home Entertainment released the film on DVD in the U.S. on October 8, 2002.

 In December 2010, Miramax was sold by The Walt Disney Company, their owners since 1993.
 That same month, the studio was taken over by private equity firm Filmyard Holdings.
 Filmyard licensed the home video rights for several Miramax titles to Echo Bridge Entertainment, and in 2012, Echo Bridge reissued Unhook the Stars on DVD.
 In 2011, Filmyard Holdings licensed the Miramax library to streamer Netflix.
 This deal included Unhook the Stars, and ran for five years, eventually ending on June 1, 2016.

 Filmyard Holdings sold Miramax to Qatari company beIN Media Group during March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
 Unhook the Stars was one of the 700 titles they acquired in the deal, and since April 2020, the film has been distributed by Paramount Pictures.
 The film was later made available on Paramount's free streaming service Pluto TV.

+Reception

+Unhook the Stars received generally positive critical reaction.

+Critical response

+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, calling it "a film of gentleness and low-key romance," and praised Rowlands' performance.
+Lisa Schwarzbaum of Entertainment Weekly gave the film a B− rating, also praising the film's performances.

+Stephen Holden of The New York Times also praised the performances in the film, but gave an ambivalent review, stating: "The impressive acting can cover up only so many glaring holes in a film that doesn't really know what it wants to say.
+Unhook the Stars isn't a story that had to be told but a sentimental contrivance constructed around its star."
+Emanuel Levy of Variety wrote: "Production designer Phedon Papamichael Sr. (who worked extensively with Cassavetes pere), lenser Phedon Papamichael, editor Petra Von Oelffen and the rest of the crew have contributed to the making of a handsome, extremely enjoyable film."